 Women’s Health Action (WHA) is a charitable trust, which exists to provide information, education and advocacy on women’s health matters.
 For 35 years, we have worked to reduce inequalities, draw attention to the social determinants of health and take an assets-based approach to health promotion and disease prevention.
 We have special interests in maternal and child health, body image (including weight and size-based discrimination); sexual and reproductive justice; and screening.
 We approach health within a holistic framework of the whole of women’s lives recognising Taha tinana, Taha wairua, Taha whānau, Tahahinengaro.

-WHA is looking for a Treasurer who can support the organisation to maintain financial sustainability through a period of organisational change, and begin to diversify income sources.
+WHA is looking for a Treasurer who can support the organisation to maintain financial sustainability.
 (This is not a paid position , however there is a small honorarium offered for this role.)

 The key focus areas of this role are: